flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 To see things as they are and then paint an accurate picture is more than some heuristic for how to write resilient code because it matches what code really does. **Code expresses conceptual and technical realities.
 And effective code tells the truth.**

-This axiomatic, almost banal realization is the core of all laws and patterns we'll discuss.
-At the same time, those laws and patterns will also shine light on this core and will help us recognize and leverage the notion that code, in essence, speaks about the real world.
+This axiomatic realization is almost banal.
+But it pays to deepen our awareness of it because, in practice, we're often tempted to fabricate merely convenient concepts instead of making an effort to uncover the true inherent concepts of value- and tech environment.

-Certainly, writing code is to speak in a programming language.
+Writing code is to speak in a programming language.
 So, above all, let's not lie.
 Lies make bad karma.
 Let's just tell the truth and effectiveness will follow.

 <!-- ...
 More Examples to Make All this More Concrete ... -->